 Rick also dug up some information about another orchard nearby: Schmitkons.

-"The Schmitkons family for many years, generations actually, had a large orchard that stretched from Middle Ridge Road as far as Cooper Foster Park Road,
+"The Schmitkons family for many years, generations actually, had a large orchard that stretched from Middle Ridge Road as far as Cooper Foster Park Road,”

+he noted.
 "The family were members of the same church in Amherst as our family, so as a kid I was somewhat familiar with the family.
 The old Schmitkons farmhouse still exists on Middle Ridge Road just south of Route 2 / Interstate 90.
 It is right next to a gas station just south of the Interstate.

 "Planning for the Interstate in the late 1950s put the new route right through the orchard, effectively limiting access to the orchard.
 This was at least part of the reason that the section of the orchard south of Cooper Foster Park Road was opened for housing development.